Beaune 1er Cru Clos des Couchereaux Vertical Discovery Case

 The superb east-southeast position of the vineyard results in a wine of particular fruit ripeness and supple full body.

-The Vintages - One 75cl bottle of each wine is included in the presentation case.
+The Vintages - One 75cl bottle of each wine is included.

 2004 Overall the crop was a good one but produced wines of differing qualities.
 The most conscientious growers – those who controlled their production with green harvesting, careful soil management, vinified with rigorous grape selection and controlled fermentation temperature produced the more impressive cuvees.
 With careful selection from reliable producers, 2004 is a good year for quantity and quality.